 We have raised awareness among politicians and the public that the horse meat labelled as beef could be the product of horse suffering endured on long-distance journeys across Europe to slaughter.
 We will continue to press the European Commission to stop these needless long distance journeys.

 We are pressing the European Comission for mandatory country of origin labelling for horse meat

 We are calling for mandatory CCTV in slaughterhouses in Britain to help stop unacceptable and illegal horse abuse as revealed at a British slaughterhouse.
 Our petition attracted over 40,000 signatures, and will be handed over to Defra soon.

 We are working with the Government to improve the horse identification system in Britain and restrict movement of the most vulnerable horses.

 What you can do:

-If you live outside of Europe, please be aware that our petition and email action have been limited to European citizens, as this is an issue which directly affects them.
+If you live outside of Europe, please be aware that our email action have been limited to European citizens, as this is an issue which directly affects them.
 By making sure that only those affected can take action, we can ensure that politicians have no excuse to ignore this issue!

 You can still help horses by sharing this information with any friends of relatives that you have in Europe and by supporting organisations working on similar issues where you are.